barton-willis/operator_algebra/README.md

 Operator composition is denoted by `.`, which is Maxima's generic noncommutative multiplication operator, and the composition of an operator with itself is denoted by `^^`, which is  Maxima's generic noncommutative exponentiation operator.

 To declare that a symbol is an operator, use the Maxima function `declare`.
+Additionally, we will declare some constants:

 ```
 (%i1)	declare([f,g],operator)$